llancruzz/time-quiz/README.md

  ### Content
   * The logic for all quizzes was created by myself.
   * The reference material on HTML and CSS provided by [w3schools.com](https://www.w3schools.com/) was utilised to implement flexbox and as general reference material for other areas.
-  * The logo for footer I used for this project were take from [Font Awesome](https://fontawesome.com/).
+  * The logo for the footer I used for this project was taken from [Font Awesome](https://fontawesome.com/).
-  * The materials and ideas utilized in order to create Toogle Theme was found a couple of videos by [Youtube](https://www.youtube.com/).
+  * The materials and ideas utilized to create the Toogle Theme were found in a couple of videos by [Youtube](https://www.youtube.com/).

  ### Media
   * The Favicon, links and meta code were generated by [favicon.io](https://favicon.io/).